menu

 Occupations and Workforce

-Plum City is a blue-collar town, with 42.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Plum City is generally considered to be a blue-collar town.
+42.15% of the Plum City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Plum City is a village of managers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Plum City who work in management occupations (14.94%), office and administrative support (11.11%), and food service (7.66%).

 Setting & Lifestyle